nathanielbutts/nathanielbutts.github.io/README.md

 You will need a Taskbook to track your training progress.
 If you do not have one, [click here to download it](https://www.arrl.org/files/file/ARES%20Taskbook%20July%202024%20(improved).pdf).

+Performing to the highest standard and in a professional manner is the goal of the organization when activated.
+This training is essential for knowing how to work with the differing served agencies, how to follow chain-of-command, and how to work as a cohesive unit.

 | Class | Video | Basic | Intermediate | Advanced |
 |-------|:-----:|:-----:|:------------:|:--------:|
 |[IS100](https://training.fema.gov/is/courseoverview.aspx?code=IS-100.c&lang=en)| [Link](https://www.youtube.com/watch?v=DJ8l6jByOu0&list=PLAj84mM73h2cfQQCj678g9SJ3GUpsgPBe) | R | R | R |